Trump extends control over Washington by taking management of Union Station away from Amtrak

-Duffy made the announcement in a statement before he was to join Amtrak President Roger Harris at Union Station for the launch of the NextGen Acela, the rail service's new high-speed train.
+Transportation Secretary Sean Duffy announced the takeover alongside Amtrak President Roger Harris at Union Station on Wednesday for the launch of the NextGen Acela, the rail service’s new high-speed train.

-The secretary said Union Station, located within walking distance of the U.S. Capitol, had “fallen into disrepair” when it should be a “point of pride” for the city.
+Union Station, the secretary said, has “fallen into disrepair” when it should be a “point of pride” for the city.
+He said taking over management of Washington's main transportation hub, which is walking distance from the U.S. Capitol, would help beautify the landmark in an economical way and was in line with Trump's vision.

-“By reclaiming station management, we will help make this city safe and beautiful at a fraction of the cost,” Duffy said.
+“He wants Union Station to be beautiful again.
+He wants transit to be safe again.
+And he wants our nation’s capital to be great again.
+And today is part of that,” Duffy said.

-Duffy's words echoed President Donald Trump, who said last week that he wants $2 billion from Congress to beautify Washington as part of his crackdown on the city.
-The Republican president has sent thousands of National Guard troops and federal law enforcement officials into Washington in a bid to fight violent crime that he claimed had strangled the city.
+The Trump administration's move to take over Union Station follows other attempts to put the District of Columbia further under the president's control.
+In recent weeks, he has increased federal law enforcement and immigration agents in the nation's capital while also taking over the city's police department and activating members of the National Guard, saying he's fighting violent crime.
+Local police department statistics, though, show violent crime in Washington has declined in recent years.

-Local police department statistics show that violent crime in Washington has declined in recent years, but Trump has countered, without offering evidence, that the numbers were fudged.
+Duffy echoed the Republican president, who said last week he wants $2 billion from Congress to beautify Washington as part of his crackdown on the city.

 Duffy had pressed Amtrak about crime at Union Station in a March letter to its chief operating officer and requested an updated plan on how it intended to improve public safety there.